CAMBIUM

 Who We Are

-Cambium Collective believes that to grow a just and equitable world, we need approaches to change that lead to the transformation of ourselves, the places that we work and the communities that we live in.
-By doing this necessary work, it becomes easier for people to have their voices heard, to live and work at our fullest potential, to reach our organizational goals faster and to create communities where our needs are sustainably met.
-In this moment where continued social violence, tension and harm is paired with the growing urgency of climate change, Cambium Collective offers a range of services, skills & processes that are grounded in an understanding of power that resists oppression so we can nurture liberating relationships.
+We believe that to grow a just and equitable world, we need approaches to organizational change that lead to the transformation of ourselves, the places where we work, and the communities where we live.
+By doing this necessary healing work, it becomes easier for people to have their voices heard, to work at our fullest potential, and to create sustainable communities where everyone's needs are met.

 Dr. Sade Anderson (she/her) is a mother, racial justice organizer, facilitator, and member of Black Dirt Farm Collective which focuses on reconnecting Black people throughout the African Diaspora back to land through ancestral ways of remembering, being, and living.